-These knitted scarf projects are perfect for beginning knitters.
-They make great gifts -- or you can keep them for yourself.
-Don’t miss out: Get Martha’s Guide to Knitting — it’s the exclusive resource for knitters of all skill levels.
+These knit scarves are perfect for beginners.
+They make great gifts—or you can keep them for yourself.
+Don’t miss out: Get Martha’s Guide to Knitting — it's the exclusive resource for knitters of all skill levels.

 Child's Knit Hat and Cowl